depozitS/raz-b/README.md

 A simple utility for splitting text files into multiple parts with a specified number of lines.
 > Wrote this to automate some repetitive work.
 Yes, I know the code sucks - PRs welcome! :D

+>I got carried away with something and plan to make a file processor out of it.
+I'll update the REAMDE file sometime

 ## Description
 The program allows you to: